nuradinsultan/binary_trees/README.md

-0x1D.
-C - Binary trees

-Tasks

-0. New node
-Write a function that creates a binary tree node

-1. Insert left
-Write a function that inserts a node as the left-child of another node

-2. Insert right
-Write a function that inserts a node as the right-child of another node

-3. Delete
-Write a function that deletes an entire binary tree

-4. Is leaf
-Write a function that checks if a node is a leaf

-5. Is root
-Write a function that checks if a given node is a root

-6. Pre-order traversal
-Write a function that goes through a binary tree using pre-order traversal

-7. In-order traversal
-Write a function that goes through a binary tree using in-order traversal

-8. Post-order traversal
-Write a function that goes through a binary tree using post-order traversal

-9. Height
-Write a function that measures the height of a binary tree

-10. Depth
-Write a function that measures the depth of a node in a binary tree

-11. Size
-Write a function that measures the size of a binary tree

-12. Leaves
-Write a function that counts the leaves in a binary tree

-13. Nodes
-Write a function that counts the nodes with at least 1 child in a binary tree

-14. Balance factor
-Write a function that measures the balance factor of a binary tree

-15. Is full
-Write a function that checks if a binary tree is full

-16. Is perfect
-Write a function that checks if a binary tree is perfect

-17. Sibling
-Write a function that finds the sibling of a node

-18. Uncle
-Write a function that finds the uncle of a node

-19. Lowest common ancestor
-Write a function that finds the lowest common ancestor of two nodes

-20. Level-order traversal
-Write a function that goes through a binary tree using level-order traversal

-21. Is complete
-Write a function that checks if a binary tree is complete

-22. Rotate left
-Write a function that performs a left-rotation on a binary tree

-23. Rotate right
-Write a function that performs a right-rotation on a binary tree

-24. Is BST
-Write a function that checks if a binary tree is a valid Binary Search Tree

-25. BST - Insert
-Write a function that inserts a value in a Binary Search Tree

-26. BST - Array to BST
-Write a function that builds a Binary Search Tree from an array

-27. BST - Search
-Write a function that searches for a value in a Binary Search Tree

-28. BST - Remove
-Write a function that removes a node from a Binary Search Tree

-29. Big O #BST
-What are the average time complexities of those operations on a Binary Search Tree (one answer per line):

-30. Is AVL
-Write a function that checks if a binary tree is a valid AVL Tree

-31. AVL - Insert
-Write a function that inserts a value in an AVL Tree

-32. AVL - Array to AVL
-Write a function that builds an AVL tree from an array

-33. AVL - Remove
-Write a function that removes a node from an AVL tree

-34. AVL - From sorted array
-Write a function that builds an AVL tree from an array

-35. Big O #AVL Tree
-What are the average time complexities of those operations on an AVL Tree (one answer per line):

-36. Is Binary heap
-Write a function that checks if a binary tree is a valid Max Binary Heap

-37. Heap - Insert
-Write a function that inserts a value in Max Binary Heap

-38. Heap - Array to Binary Heap
-Write a function that builds a Max Binary Heap tree from an array

-39. Heap - Extract
-Write a function that extracts the root node of a Max Binary Heap

-40. Heap - Sort
-Write a function that converts a Binary Max Heap to a sorted array of integers

-41. Big O #Binary Heap
-What are the average time complexities of those operations on a Binary Heap (one answer per line):
+Allowed editors: vi, vim, emacs
+All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
+A README.md file, at the root of the folder of the project, is mandatory Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl You are not allowed to use global variables
+No more than 5 functions per file
+You are allowed to use the standard library
+In the following examples, the main.c files are shown as examples.
+You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
+We will use our own main.c files at compilation.
+Our main.c files might be different from the one shown in the examples
+The prototypes of all your functions should be included in your header file called binary_trees.h Don’t forget to push your header file
+All your header files should be include guarded
+New node Write a function that creates a binary tree node

+Insert left Write a function that inserts a node as the left-child of another node

+Insert right Write a function that inserts a node as the right-child of another node

+Delete Write a function that deletes an entire binary tree

+Is leaf Write a function that checks if a node is a leaf

+Is root Write a function that checks if a given node is a root

+Pre-order traversal Write a function that goes through a binary tree using pre-order traversal

+In-order traversal Write a function that goes through a binary tree using in-order traversal

+Post-order traversal Write a function that goes through a binary tree using post-order traversal

+Height Write a function that measures the height of a binary tree

+Depth Write a function that measures the depth of a node in a binary tree

+Size Write a function that measures the size of a binary tree

+Leaves Write a function that counts the leaves in a binary tree

+Nodes Write a function that counts the nodes with at least 1 child in a binary tree

+Balance factor Write a function that measures the balance factor of a binary tree

+Is full Write a function that checks if a binary tree is full

+Is perfect Write a function that checks if a binary tree is perfect

+Sibling Write a function that finds the sibling of a node

+Uncle Write a function that finds the uncle of a node

+Lowest common ancestor Write a function that finds the lowest common ancestor of two nodes

+Level-order traversal Write a function that goes through a binary tree using level-order traversal

+Is complete Write a function that checks if a binary tree is complete

+Rotate left Write a function that performs a left-rotation on a binary tree

+Rotate right Write a function that performs a right-rotation on a binary tree

+Is BST Write a function that checks if a binary tree is a valid Binary Search Tree

+BST - Insert Write a function that inserts a value in a Binary Search Tree

+BST - Array to BST Write a function that builds a Binary Search Tree from an array

+BST - Search Write a function that searches for a value in a Binary Search Tree

+BST - Remove Write a function that removes a node from a Binary Search Tree

+Big O #BST What are the average time complexities of those operations on a Binary Search Tree (one answer per line):

+Is AVL Write a function that checks if a binary tree is a valid AVL Tree

+AVL - Insert Write a function that inserts a value in an AVL Tree

+AVL - Array to AVL Write a function that builds an AVL tree from an array

+AVL - Remove Write a function that removes a node from an AVL tree

+AVL - From sorted array Write a function that builds an AVL tree from an array

+Big O #AVL Tree What are the average time complexities of those operations on an AVL Tree (one answer per line):